The Physics

 a = a0 + jt [0]

 Acceleration is the derivative of velocity.
 Integrate acceleration to get velocity as a function of time.
 We've done this process before.
-We called the result the velocity-time relationship or the first equation of motion when acceleration was constant.
+We called the result the velocity-time relationship or the first equation of motion when acceleration is constant.
 We should give it a similar name.
 This is the first equation of motion for constant jerk.

 a =